 We offer daycare Monday-Friday.
 Drop off is 7am-9am and pick-up must be completed by 6:00pm.
 A $40 late pick-up fee will be charge after 6:10pm.

 We do not accommodate daycare drop off’s after 9am.
 This allows the group to find it’s desired energy level and maintain that level for the rest of the morning.
 Pets dropped off after 9am will rest in a kennel until the afternoon sessions starts back up at 1pm.

 7am-11am: Group play with 1 enrichment/dog and 1 group activity

 11am-1pm: All pets rest with an optional owner-provided lunch to decompress and recharge

 1pm-5pm: Group play with 1 enrichment/dog and 1 group activity

 Why don’t you have a package that recommend 5 daycare visits a week?

 First, dogs are crepuscular animals, meaning they are naturally most active early in the morning and again in the evening.
 Left on their own, dogs will sleep much of the day.
 We don’t want daycare to mess with this natural circadian rhythm.

 Second, dogs SHOULD get used to being home alone.
 We don’t want to develop a co-dependency to needing attention all the time.

 Third, while physical and mental stimulation is a good thing, too much can lead to burn out or a compromised immune system.
-We want all of our Sidekick healthy and in crime-fighting shape!
+We want all of our Sidekicks healthy and in crime-fighting shape!